Charles Spencer, 9th Earl Spencer: Career

 On several occasions, Spencer has been accused of refusing to allow his sister Diana to live in a cottage on the Althorp estate, despite her request at the height of her emotional difficulties.
-These allegations have repeatedly been proven to be untrue, as seen in an apology published by The Times in 2021, admitting that "having considered his sister's safety, and in line with police advice, the Earl offered the Princess of Wales a number of properties included Wormleighton Manor, the Spencer family's original ancestral home".
+These allegations have repeatedly been proven to be untrue, as seen in an apology published by The Times in 2021, admitting that "having considered his sister's safety, and in line with police advice, the Earl offered the Princess of Wales a number of properties included Wormleighton Manor (in Warwickshire), the Spencer family's original ancestral home".

-Diana was buried on Spencer's ancestral estate, Althorp, where he built a garden temple memorial and a museum to her memory, displaying her wedding dress and other personal effects.
-The museum was opened to the public in 1998 with all profits going to Diana's Memorial Fund, also set up by Spencer.
+Diana was buried on an island in a lake on Spencer's ancestral estate, Althorp, where he built a garden temple memorial and a museum to her memory, displaying her wedding dress and other personal effects.
+The museum was opened to the public in 1998 with all profits going to Diana's Memorial Fund, also set up by Spencer; the museum has since closed.
 At this stage, Spencer began writing a series of books dealing with the estate itself and with his family history, beginning with an account of his ancestral home, Althorp: the Story of an English House, published in 1998.

 In 2003, Spencer founded the Althorp Literary Festival.
 Speakers at the annual event have included the authors Bill Bryson, Helen Fielding, Antonia Fraser, and Boris Johnson.
 In 2004, he presented two documentaries for the History Channel on Blenheim: Battle for Europe.

 Spencer was appointed a Deputy Lieutenant of Northamptonshire in November 2005; the Spencer family have had a long association with the county, the home of the family seat.
 Spencer is also a patron of the Northamptonshire County Cricket Club.
+In 2021, Spencer authored an audiovisual walking tour for St. James's Park about the execution of Charles I entitled Death of a King: The Path to Execution on the BARDEUM mobile app.

-In 2023, he began presenting the podcast The Rabbit Hole Detectives with Richard Coles and Cat Jarman, in which each of them is given an obscure topic and then they discuss their findings.
+In 2023, he began presenting the podcast The Rabbit Hole Detectives with Richard Coles and Cat Jarman, in which each of them is given an obscure topic and they then discuss their findings.
+In May 2025, Spencer joined the panel of ITV's Loose Men, a male version of the channel's Loose Women programme.

 Personal life

 The Earl Spencer has seven children from three marriages.

-On 16 September 1989, Spencer, then known by the courtesy title of Viscount Althorp, married Victoria Lockwood (born 20 November 1965).
-Spencer and Lockwood were divorced on 3 December 1997, with Diana’s death occurring while the case was in progress.
+On 16 September 1989, Spencer, then known by the courtesy title of Viscount Althorp, married Victoria Lockwood (born 20 April 1965).
+Spencer and Lockwood were divorced on 3 December 1997, with Diana's death occurring while the case was in progress.
 After the divorce, Spencer returned to the United Kingdom from Cape Town, South Africa, where Spencer and Lockwood had relocated their family in 1995 to avoid media attention.
-The Earl has four children by Victoria Lockwood, three daughters and one son:
+It was alleged that the earl had an extra-marital affair with a journalist early in the marriage.
+They have four children: